-KATHLEEN LIGOCKIis the CEO of Harvest Power, Inc. She joined the company in January 2014 from Kleiner Perkins Caufield & Byers, where she worked with the firm’s greentech ventures on strategic challenges, scaling operations and commercialization.
+KATHLEEN LIGOCKI is the CEO of Harvest Power, Inc. She joined the company in January 2014 from Kleiner Perkins Caufield & Byers, where she worked as an Operating Partner with the firm’s greentech ventures on strategic challenges, scaling operations and commercialization.

 Kathleen has served as chief executive officer of a Fortune 1000 auto supplier, Tower Automotive, and two early-stage companies — Next Autoworks Co., an American car company with a unique low-cost business model; and GS Motors, a Mexico City-based auto retailer owned by Grupo Salinas, a large Mexican conglomerate.
-She also founded her own consulting firm, Pine Lake Partners, where she provided counsel to companies at critical inflection points: start-ups, global expansion, and turnarounds.
 Earlier in her career, she served as a corporate officer with Ford Motor Company and worked for United Technologies and General Motors.
 She has lived in both Europe and Mexico and has led operations in North and South America, Africa, the Middle East, Russia, China, Korea, Japan, India and Thailand.

-Kathleen currently serves as a director of Lear Corporation, a Fortune 200 global auto supplier and Ultura, a venture-backed water technology company.
+Kathleen currently serves as a director of Lear Corporation, a Fortune 200 global auto supplier.
 She holds a bachelor’s degree in liberal studies from Indiana University, an MBA from The Wharton School at the University of Pennsylvania, and honorary doctorates from Central Michigan University and Indiana University.
 Kathleen serves on the board of Indiana University Foundation and is an active volunteer in various community organizations that support women and children.